zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 Every scenario and enterprise is unique, and the appropriate project management techniques will need to be customised to the specific scanerio.

-The best advice I can offer is
+The best advice I can offer (which needs to be translated into the context of a specific CDC project) is

 * ***Eyes Open*** and be mindful of the extent to which the project spans heterogeneous platforms and teams.
 * ***Requirements Clarity*** over the business need to incorporate source data structure changes into the downstream replication solution.